ViktorC/C-ATTL3/README.md

     * [MultiLabelHingeLoss](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_multi_label_hinge_loss.html)
     * [MultiLabelLogLoss](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_multi_label_log_loss.html)

-Given a loss function and some hyper-parameters, optimizers can be constructed and used for gradient checks (e.g. to test self-implemented sub-classes of the core interfaces) and network training.
-Both of these methods are parameterized by a neural network and data providers.
+Given a loss function and some hyper-parameters, optimizers can be constructed and used for network training which is parameterized by a neural network and data providers.

 ### DataProvider
 Data providers are responsible for supplying the data used for gradient verification, training, and testing.
 The currently available data providers include: